 What is optical heart rate tracking and how is it different from heart rate measured with a chest strap?
 What are the pros and cons of OHR (optical heart rate tracking) and how accurate is it?
 Get ready to dive into optical heart rate tracking.
 (If you’re familiar with the basics of heart rate and HR tracking, feel free to skip the first few sections.)

 In the beginning there was the chest strap.

 It’s been 40 years since our first HR solutions but the heart rate sensor, chest strap, and GPS watch dynamic trio is still very much a valid combination for many situations.
 However, for some years you’ve also had the opportunity to use a sports watch with an optical heart rate sensor built-in.
-We’ve also introduced our first standalone optical heart rate sensor, Polar OH1, which you can wear on your arm.
+We also offer standalone optical heart rate sensor, Polar Verity Sense, which you can wear on your arm.

 Ways to measure heart rate